Scenarios for Remote At-Home VO Recording

 Recorded at home, engineered by the voice actor

 This is the most common scenario.
 The voice actor is expected to record broadcast quality performance, save and send it.
-An engineer may monitor this remotely during the conference call that enables directing.
+An engineer may monitor this remotely during the conference call that enables live directing.

 Record at home, remotely engineered by a sound engineer